Mando75/typeorm-graphql-loader/README.md

 ## Acknowledgments <a name="Acknowledgments">

-This project is based on the work of [Weboptimizer's typeorm-loader package](https://github.com/Webtomizer/typeorm-loader).
+This project inspired by the work of [Weboptimizer's typeorm-loader package](https://github.com/Webtomizer/typeorm-loader).
 I work quite a bit with Apollo Server + TypeORM and I was looking to find a way to more efficiently pull data via TypeORM for GraphQL via intelligently loading the needed relations for